Latest coverage figures, third-party data indicate AT&T narrowing 4G coverage, performance gaps with Verizon

 Officials for both carriers confirmed to IWCE’s Urgent Communications that the 4G coverage figures represent the coverage for 4G and include coverage provided by roaming partners.
 Both figures also include coverage in Puerto Rico, where AT&T has its own network and Verizon provides service through roaming agreements.

-In light of the recent coverage figures, IWCE’s Urgent Communications has asked numerous times whether Verizon representatives has any basis for the claimed 450,000-square-mile coverage difference, as well as whether Verizon plans to continue using the figure in future company literature and in conversations with first-responder entities.
+In light of the recent coverage figures, IWCE’s Urgent Communications has asked numerous times whether Verizon representatives have any basis for the claimed 450,000-square-mile coverage difference, as well as whether Verizon plans to continue using the figure in future company literature and in conversations with first-responder entities.
 Verizon did not directly respond to the questions but provided the following statement to IWCE’s Urgent Communications yesterday afternoon:

 “As we drive innovation in the industry, we are continuously expanding our 4G LTE, fiber and 5G coverage footprints, while offering the best experience for our customers,” according to the Verizon statement.